Jays-T/photography_philosophy_v1/README.md

 ## Acknowledgements

-## Thank you to my mentor **@rheyannmagcalas_mentor** for her advice given througout my journey with Code Institute
+## Thank you to my mentor **@rheyannmagcalas_mentor** for your advice given througout my journey with Code Institute
-## Thank you to Niel from StudentCare at Code Institute for his advice on CRUD functionality and making sure the basics are done right.
 ## Thank you to h4xnoodle for your advice and consistently reminding me not to overcomplicate things.
+## Thank you to Charlie and JimLynx for your advice and moral support
+## Thank you to O-Bim-Wan-Kenobi - the Mr Bim for his sage advice on development practice, UI and UX design and logic and for your encouragement and willingness to spend your time listening and helping

 ## Thank you to all the staff at Code Institute - From the instructors to the mentors, the people in slack who give of their time each day to help and advise us who are learning,
 ## to those creating the course material to those crafting the UX to those constructing and developing the backend.
 Thank you so much!